Curriculum

 Research Resources for Herbalists and Understanding Herb-Drug Interactions

-Mimi demystifies the world of herbal research studies and shows you how to access and understand reputable research data.
-She’ll also present detailed information about navigating the challenge of herb-drug interactions by identifying common interactions, known contraindications and resources for tracking updates.
+Learn about the world of herbal research studies and how to access and understand reputable research data.
+We’ll also provide detailed information about navigating the challenge of herb-drug interactions by identifying common interactions, known contraindications and resources for tracking updates.

 For our final class, you’ll present your practice vision and share your intentions for continuing to build and grow your practice.
 Each student will make a short presentation (five minutes) to the class.
 An evening of inspiration and celebration!